The Platinum Card from American Express review: premium travel with plenty of perks

 The Capital One Venture X Rewards Credit Card is another worthy opponent, with a lower annual fee of $395 (see rates and fee), a generous welcome bonus (75,000 bonus miles after spending $4,000 within the first three months of account opening) and similar premium perks.

-Like the other cards, you’ll get a $100 statement credit for Global Entry or TSA PreCheck enrollment and access to exclusive cardholder dining and entertainment events.
+Like the other cards, you’ll get up to a $120 statement credit for Global Entry or TSA PreCheck enrollment and access to exclusive cardholder dining and entertainment events.
 You can also book luxury accommodations via Capital One’s Premier and Lifestyle Collections, each offering its own perks.

 Unlike the others, the Capital One Venture X card rewards members with 10,000 bonus miles to celebrate their anniversary.
 You’ll also get automatic Hertz President’s Circle elite status, primary car insurance for rentals and access to over 1,300 lounges worldwide, including Capital One Lounges and their Priority Pass and Plaza Premium Lounge partner sites.